ott-jax/ott/docs/index.rst

   still prove useful for users.
 This includes at the moment the :class:`~ott.solvers.linear.mmsinkhorn.MMSinkhorn` solver class to compute an optimal :term:`multimarginal coupling`
-- :mod:`ott.neural` provides tools to parameterize and optimal :term:`transport map`, :term:`coupling` or conditional probabilities as neural networks.
+- :mod:`ott.neural` provides tools to parameterize and compute an optimal :term:`transport map` as a neural network.
+Such networks can be parameterized as an :term:`input convex neural network`, and trained to approximate the :term:`Brenier potential` between two measures.
+Alternatively, one can parameterize that map as a neural ODE, using a time-dependent velocity field trained with :mod:`~ott.neural.methods.flow_matching` :cite:`lipman:22,albergo:23` using independent couplings or more advanced OT couplings :cite:`pooladian:23,tong:23,zhang:25,mousavi:25`.
-- :mod:`ott.tools` provides an interface to exploit OT solutions, as produced by solvers from the :mod:`ott.solvers` module.
+- :mod:`ott.tools` provides an interface to exploit OT solutions produced by solvers from the :mod:`ott.solvers` module.
 Such tasks include computing approximations to Wasserstein distances :cite:`genevay:18,sejourne:19`, approximating OT between GMMs, or computing differentiable sort and quantile operations :cite:`cuturi:19`.
+That module also provides plotting tools to display OT solutions.
-- :mod:`ott.math` holds low-level miscellaneous mathematical primitives, such as an implementation of the matrix square-root.
+- :mod:`ott.math` holds low-level miscellaneous mathematical primitives, such as an implementation of the matrix square-root, or the :term:`Legendre transform`.
 - :mod:`ott.utils` provides miscellaneous helper functions.

 .. toctree::